Home

 11. Proceed with setup/alignment as usual.

-Gemini Level 3 or 4
+Losmandy Gemini Level 3 and higher

-StarGPS-NX works with Gemini Level 3, V1.10 or newer firmware by sending standard GPS NMEA data to the Gemini at a rate of 4800 baud.
+StarGPS-NX works with Gemini Level 3, V1.10 or newer firmware by sending standard GPS NMEA data to Gemini-1, Gemini-2 or Gemini-2 Mini at a rate of 4800 baud (GPS-NX01/02) or 9600 baud (GPS-NX03).

 1. Make sure the Gemini is turned off.

-8. Turn on the Gemini, you will see a welcome message and then the Gemini will look for a GPS receiver.
+10. For Gemini-1 you will see a welcome message, the Gemini will look for a GPS receiver and then display "SRAM/RTC Updated" if it was successful.

 2. Turn the telescope off.

-3. Connect the GPS receiver to the Autostar and telescope using the supplied cable.
-The long lead connects to the RS232 port on the bottom of the Autostar and can be routed up the center of the coiled handset cable (it takes a few minutes to wind the coil around the long lead).
+3. Connect the GPS receiver to the handset and telescope using the GPS-ASTAR cable.
+The long lead connects to the RS232 port on the bottom of the handset and can optionally be routed up the center of the coiled handset cable (wind the coil around the long lead).
 The short lead plugs into an AUX port on the telescope to supply power to the GPS.
+WARNING: DO NOT REVERSE THE CABLE CONNECTIONS since this can cause damage to the telescope or handset.

-4. Turn on the telescope and complete these steps within 30 seconds.
+1. Turn on the telescope and complete these steps within 30 seconds.

 1. If you are asked to "Press 0 to Align or MODE for Menu" then press the MODE key.

-5. Wait until the GPS LED flashes once every 2 seconds.
+2. Wait until the GPS LED flashes once every 2 seconds.

 Meade LX200 Classic